neutrons/multiphonon/README.md

 # multiphonon
 This is Chen Li's (chenwli@gmail.com) version of GetDOS.
-Created from a tar ball from Li Chen.
+Created from a tar ball from Chen.